merrygin/TippingPigs/README.md

 If you manage to beat the game, but your environment is on its way to collapse by the time the countdown ended, your score will get a heavy downgrade.

 ### Keybindings

 	"E" - pause/unpause and close infotexts
 	"Q" - restart the game
 	"Esc" - end and close the game

 	"S" - send away 1 pig
 	"D" - prepare half of all pigs for feast
 	"F" - spawn 1 pig
 	"G" - spawn 10 pigs

 ## Historical and Scientific background

 ...
-include literature, explanation of why islands etc. ... the current is just a draft with some collected thoughts.
+NOTE: this is just an incomplete draft / a collection of thoughts.
+Will be updated with literature and better language at some point.
 ...

 The socio-biogeography of pacific islands during the polynesian settlement has been an area of study for a number of decades.
 It is presumed that a relatively homogenous group of people - the historical polynesians - settled the area of modern day polynesia in a comparatively short period of time (according to